 Naomi Lonergan, Trustee

 Naomi Lonergan has served as art teacher and Assistant Principal of Art at New Dorp High School for over 35 years.
 Throughout these years, Naomi has always worked with her students to assure their participation in the activities and awards offered by The School Art League.
 A Trustee since 1996, and past President from 2010 through 2017, Naomi has continued to advance SAL programs for the benefit of the students and in the New York City public school community.

 Vanessa Ng Banks, Trustee

 Vanessa Ng Banks is Borough Arts Coordinator for the New York City Department of Education.
 She received her Bachelor’s degree in Arts Management from SUNY Purchase, which led to work at MoMA PS1, Theodore:Art, and The Metropolitan Museum of Art.
 She is currently pursuing her Master’s degree in Education Policy at New York University.
 As a stalwart of arts education, Vanessa believes the arts are holistic components of culture, community, history, and self knowledge.

 Karen Rosner, Trustee

 Karen Rosner is Director of Visual Arts for the New York City Department of Education, supervising initiatives that support visual arts educators citywide.
-Karen manages citywide professional development programs for art teachers K - 12; oversees the creation and administration of the annual Commencement Exam in Visual Arts for graduating seniors, and supervises the annual P.S.
+She creates professional development programs for art teachers, supervises the annual Commencement Exam in Visual Arts for graduating seniors, and manages the annual P.S.
 Art exhibition of student artwork at the Metropolitan Museum of Art.
-Karen develops curriculum resources for NYC visual arts educators and led the team that created the third edition of the NYC Blueprint for Teaching and Learning in Visual Arts.
-She also served on the writing team of the revised New York State Learning Standards for the Arts, and supervised its NYC rollout.
-Karen has a Master's degree in Art History from Hunter College and has been an Adjunct Professor at Fordham University and a volunteer at the Metropolitan Museum of Art for many years.
+Karen led the team that created the third edition of the NYC Blueprint for Teaching and Learning in Visual Arts, and served on the writing team for the revised New York State Learning Standards for the Arts.
+She has a Master's degree in Art History from Hunter College.
+Karen has been an Adjunct Professor at Fordham University, and is a volunteer at the Metropolitan Museum of Art.